 Description of Research

 A main reason why tumors are not controlled by the immune systems is that, unlike pathogens, they don’t express potent tumor antigens.
 To enhance tumor antigenicity Dr. Gilboa and his colleagues are developing an approach to express new antigens in tumor cells using aptamer targeted RNAi to inhibit the nonsense mediated mRNA decay (NMD) process in tumor cells.
 In mice, aptamer-targeted delivery of NMD factor specific siRNAs corresponding to NMD factors led to significant inhibition of tumor growth which was superior to that of vaccination with a best-in-class vaccination protocol in mice.
 A second reason why tumors evade the immune system is the paucity of costimulation at the tumor site which compromises the survival and proliferative capacity of the tumor infiltrating T cells.
 To this end, Dr. Gilboa and his colleagues are targeting costimulatory ligands to tumor cells in situ using bi-specific aptamer conjugates.
 In murine studies, systemic delivery of an agonistic 4-1BB aptamer ligand conjugated to a PSMA-binding tumor-targeting aptamer led to inhibition of tumor growth, was more effective than, and synergized with, vaccination, and exhibited a superior therapeutic index compared to costimulation with 4-1BB antibodies.
-Tumors have also elaborated immune suppressive strategies comprised of immune suppressive cell types such as foxp3-expressing regulatory T cells (Treg), or immune suppressive mediators such as TGFβ or IL-10.
-To counter tumor-induced suppression Dr. Gilboa’s team is developing methods to inactivate Treg using aptamer targeted foxp3 siRNA; and to confer resistance to TGFβ inhibition they are using aptamers to target activated T cells with siRNAs corresponding to components of the TGFβ signaling pathway.
-Using similar platform technology the are developing strategies to promote long term antitumor immunological memory, and to recruit the humoral response to control tumor growth.
+Tumors have also elaborated immune suppressive strategies, notably b secreting TGF.The Gilboa lab is developing ways to render the vaccine-induced immune cells resistant to the inhibitory effects of TGF by using aptamer to target siRNA to the immune cells that inhibit key steps in the TGF signaling pathway.
+Using similar platform technology the lab is developing strategies to promote long term antitumor immunological memory, and to recruit the humoral response to control tumor growth.

-- Development of mRNA transfected dendritic cell-based vaccines which engender potent antitumor immunity in murine tumor models and stimulate immune responses in clinical trials
+- Development of mRNA transected dendritic cell-based vaccines which engender potent antitumor immunity in murine tumor models and stimulate immune responses in clinical trials

 - Inducing antitumor immunity by immunizing against products expressed in the tumor stroma as a way to limit immune escape of tumors